10 Useful tips for visiting Venice

 Getting to Venice

 Getting to and around Venice are definitely points to begin with!
-By car or train you will directly arrive in the heart of the historical centre and, if you are wondering how to get to Venice from the airport Marco Polo, venetoinside.com offers comfortable transfers for getting around Venice by vaporetto or by land, by booking online prior to departure.
+By car or train you will directly arrive in the heart of the historical centre and, if you are wondering how to get to Venice from the airport Marco Polo, venetoinside.com offers comfortable transfers by booking online prior to departure.
 Travelling to the lagoon admiring Venice in the distance and gradually recognizing the profile of domes, steeples and roofs... is priceless!
-So one of the best tips about Venice, how to reach Venice and how to get to Venice by boat is to book a transfer by water, also available at an affordable price thanks to the Venice Airport Shuttle, the shared taxi service airport-Venice and city centre-airport!
+So one of the best tips about how to reach Venice is to book a transfer by water, also available at an affordable price thanks to the Venice Airport Shuttle, the shared taxi service airport-Venice and city centre-airport!

 The Utility of a Map

 The first of the tips for getting around Venice's historic centre is to bring a detailed map: the tangle of streets, bridges and canals running through it can be a real maze for those who do not know and asking passers-by often proves not to be the best solution.
 Of course, if you do not have a fixed itinerary, getting around Venice on foot, letting only the spirit of adventure and sense of direction guide you, is the best choice.
 You could reach the lesser known magical corners that you may never have discovered!